Jacksonville Attorneys Defend Clients Accused of Assault and Battery

 - Aggravated battery.
 As a second degree felony, this charge can lead to a 15-year prison sentence and up to a $10,000 fine.

 Any of these penalties can be increased when the defendant has a previous record, especially in cases of previous violent crimes.
 Our attorneys work hard to defend your case and minimize your sentence.

 Laws meant to protect police and the elderly can turn simple disputes into felony convictions.
 An assault on a police officer, EMT or firefighter while they were doing their job can be charged as a second or third degree felony.
 A defense against this charge is possible if you didn’t know the person was acting in this official capacity.
 A battery against a person 65 years old or older is a felony punishable by incarceration in state prison.
 Regardless of the charges against you, we work to defend your innocence while seeking out options to reduce the charges or sentence.

 Trust attorneys with experience to defend you against assault charges

 When your freedom is on the line, you need an attorney you can trust.
-At Robert Shafer & Associates, our lawyers have experience representing defendants of battery and assault charges.
+At Shafer Law, P.A., our lawyers have experience representing defendants of battery and assault charges.
 We work with our clients to plan a legal strategy and construct a defense.
 To arrange a free consultation, call us at 904-450-5872 or contact us online.